Rush Limboy, as usual, having more fun than a human being should be allowed to have.

 And the letter.

-I won't care what media matters says again.
+I won't care what Media Matters says again.

-I won't listen to a fat chance of that.
+I won't listen to it.

-By the way, we revealed earlier in the program today our official translation, the latest Osama Bin Laden tape from Al Jazeera.
+By the way, we revealed earlier in the program today our official translation, the latest Osama bin Laden tape from Al Jazeera.

-I interrupt matters of state to remind you, my children.
+I interrupt pressing matters of state to remind you, my children, to remain united and focused in our cause.

 There is no room for extremism.